DanielPigford/blade/readme.md

 ## Where are the templates hosted?

 The Handlebar templates are currently hosted on BitBucket.
-At the moment the repository is private but we are accepting requests to help with our Beta process.
+At the moment the repository is private but we are accepting requests to help with our development process.

 BitBucket:  https://bitbucket.org/codeasaurus/razor